An Analysis of Ensemble Sampling: Concluding remarks

 \section{Concluding remarks}

-We have presented the first rigorous regret analysis of ensemble sampling (ES), leading to a Bayesian regret bound (Theorem~\ref{thm:ES regret}).
-This regret bound approaches an existing Bayesian regret bound for TS as the ensemble size grows.
-As a stepping stone, we have also established a general Bayesian regret bound that applies to {\it any} learning algorithm for linear bandits (Theorem~\ref{thm:ATS regret}).
-This depends on the Hellinger distance between $\overline{p}_t$ and $p_t$ at each time $t$, where $\overline{p}_t$ is the conditional distribution of the action $A_t$ executed by the algorithm and $p_t$ is the posterior distribution of $A_*$.

-It is worth mentioning that ES is developed for broader and more challenging bandit and reinforcement learning problems, and the linear bandit serves only as a simple sanity check.
-In particular, ES can be used to approximate TS in the absence of conjugacy properties, when it is intractable to maintain an exact posterior.
-As discussed in Section~\ref{sec:related_work}, a substantial literature has been devoted to research in this direction.
-It is also noteworthy that in many practical problems, ES with a moderate number of models (e.g. $\leq 30$ models) outperforms other state-of-the-art benchmarks \citep{NIPS2017_49ad23d1, lu2018efficient, osband2019deep}.
+We present the first rigorous analysis for ensemble sampling, an approximate Thompson sampling method.
+ES maintains an ensemble of statistically plausible models that can be updated in an efficient incremental manner.
+We develop the regret bound for ES in Theorem~\ref{thm:ES regret} for linear bandits, which approaches the regret bound for TS as the ensemble size increases.
+The linear bandit problem serves only as a sanity check, and as discussed in Section~\ref{sec:related_work}, ES has been developed for broader and more challenging bandit and reinforcement learning problems.
+It is noteworthy that in many practical problems, ES with a moderate ensemble size (e.g. $\leq 30$ models) outperforms other state-of-the-art benchmarks \citep{NIPS2017_49ad23d1, lu2018efficient, osband2019deep}.

-The general regret bound of Theorem~\ref{thm:ATS regret} may be of independent interest, since it can be used to analyze other learning algorithms, such as other varieties of approximate TS (e.g. approximate TS with epistemic neural networks).
-Based on this result, for any posterior approximation scheme, one only need to bound the Hellinger distance between $\overline{p}_t$ and $p_t$ at each time step $t$ to establish a regret bound.
-Also, it might be straightforward to extend this theorem to linear bandits with sub-Gaussian prior distributions and sub-Gaussian likelihood functions.
+As a stepping stone, we also establish a general regret bound in Theorem~\ref{thm:ATS regret} that applies to {\it any} learning algorithm for linear bandits.
+This general regret bound may be of independent interest, since it is particularly useful for analyzing other varieties of approximate TS.
+One only need to bound the (cumulative) approximation error measured by the Hellinger distance between the action-selection distribution specified by the algorithm and the posterior distribution of the optimal action.